shhp/Centrifuge/README.md

   When the item is associated with a `class`, the `identifier` is the full name of the class including package name.
 When the item is associated with a `method`, the `identifier` is in the form of *{full name of the class}#{method name}({parameters})*.
 When the item is associated with a `constructor`, the `identifier` is in the form of *{full name of the class}#&lt;init&gt;({parameters})*.

-4. Include the generated file in version control by adding these lines to your project's `.gitignore`:
+4. Include the generated files in version control by adding these lines to your project's `.gitignore`:

   ```
   /app/build/*